mradul-001/BlockMeOut/readme.md

 1. Click the BlockMeOut icon in the Chrome toolbar to open the popup.
 2. Add a website to the blocklist by entering the URL in the input field and clicking "Add to Blocklist".
 3. Edit the blocklist by clicking "Edit Blocklist", which opens the options page.
-4. The extension will automatically block the websites present in blacklist or if your search contains a blocked keyword.
+4. The extension will automatically block the websites present in the blacklist or if your search contains a blocked keyword.

 ## Files